Felony DUI Offenses

 - You must notify the professional licensing board if you hold a professional license

-- Your car insurance will increase or you may be denied coverage all together.
+- Your car insurance will increase or you may be denied coverage

 - You may not be able to adopt children

 - Your landlord may be able to evict you